 In the next step, you can set how many people can attend your event.
-For this tutorial, pick a low number so you can easily fill it up with participants in order to test the waiting list facility.
+We select Multiple times and pick a low number so you can easily fill it up with participants in order to test the waiting list facility.
 You can always modify this later.

-Since there is only one event, under Calendar, select This is only for a single event; simply present a signup sheet.
-Clicking Finish creates an empty schedule and puts it online right away.
+Since there is only one event, under Calendar, select This is only for a single event; just present a signup sheet.
+Clicking Finish creates the schedule and makes it accessible online.
 You now have a functional online event schedule.
 Move on to Step 2 to try it out to check that it works as expected.

-To use your online event schedule as an administrator, click Use in the schedule menu.
-It is only visible when you are logged in as administrator.
+To use your online appointment system as an administrator, click the Use button.
+Note that this button is only visible when you are logged in as an administrator.

 Create a slot for your workshop

 Create a slot that will contain the information participants need to know about the cupcake workshop.
 When you click Create new slot, a popup window appears.
 If this window is in an inconvenient place, you can simply drag it to a more suitable place on your screen.

 Fill out the date and a descriptive event name, such as “Cupcake Mania”.
 You can add an image to the “Description” field by entering a link to an image that is available online (i.e. starting with “https:”).